Select Dynamic field

 Get a bird book for birdwatching

 For beginners, looking and watching is perhaps the best way to birdwatch.
 Every bird is unique, and it can be rewarding just looking at these exciting creatures.
-Even if you have never birdwatched before, you may still be able to identify many species.
+Even if you have never birdwatched, you may still be able to identify many species.

 Get a good pair of binoculars for birdwatching